davidkimai/Langtons-Emergence/evidence/language-models-evidence.md

 ---

-*Note: The analysis presented here was conducted between February and May 2025.
+*Note: The analysis presented here was conducted between May and June 2025.
 Raw interaction logs and analysis code are available in the `/data` directory for researchers who wish to verify or extend these findings.*